f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/README.rst

 .. image:: ./assets/1.png

 In this scenario, application traffic is being migrated from VMware (On-Prem) environment to Nutanix (On-Prem) environment.
 This is achieved by deploying the same application in both environments and gradually shifting traffic by adjusting the weight assigned to each environment.
-At fist, we start sending the traffic to newly integrated platform, which is Nutanix in this case, upon success, we steer the traffic propotionally.
+At fist, we start sending the traffic to newly integrated platform, which is Nutanix in this case, upon success, then we steer the traffic proportionally.
 We set weights initially as follows:

     VMware weight - 3 and Nutanix weight - 1